camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ## Check the result
-Via the CLI or via the command line, the first execution is
+Via the CLI or the command line, the first execution is

 ![First execution](images/RunCrawlUrl-1.png)